See the Car Champs Customer Promise

 Vehicle Financing Opportunities Are Available With No Money Down, After Bankruptcy or With Past Repossessions

 Another thought to keep in mind when it comes to buying or leasing transportation is your current financial situation.
 Do you have a credit score that is high enough that you will be able to get approved for vehicle financing with fair loan terms?
 Understand that the average score at which a bank will no longer approve your car loan application hovers right around 620.
-Therefore, if your score falls near or below this number, then it may be in your best interest to explore programs like car loans with no credit or other alternative financing options.
+Therefore, if your score falls near or below this number, then it may be in your best interest to explore programs like car loans with challenged credit or other alternative financing options.

 Our Alternative Financing Program Makes Sure Everyone Gets Approved